rigdern/InfiniteBeatSaber/README.md

 2. Launch Beat Saber.
 3. Press the "Solo" button.
 4. Press the "Custom Levels" button &mdash; (1) in the screenshot.
 5. Select one of the [currently supported levels](#currently-supported-levels).
-Only "Standard" mode is currently supported.
+Only the Standard, One Saber, and No Arrows modes are currently supported.
 6. Press the button with the infinity symbol on it &mdash; (2) in the screenshot.
 7. Play the song for as long as you like &mdash; it never ends!